Case of the Day – Friday, January 9, 2026

 However, looking at other states, the Court noted that in Gostina v.
 Ryland, a Washington state case, the court held that “were it not for our statute of nuisances, the respondents herein would not be accorded any judicial relief”.
 And Michalson v.
 Nutting, the Court said, held in very similar circumstances that “the neighbor, though without right of appeal to the courts if harm results to him, is nevertheless, not without remedy.
 His right to cut off the intruding boughs and roots is well recognized.
 His remedy is in his own hands.
 The common sense of the common law has recognized that it is wiser to leave the individual to protect himself, if harm results to him from this exercise of another’s right to use his property in a reasonable way than to subject that other to the annoyance, and the public to the burden, of actions at law, which would be likely to be innumerable and, in many instances, purely vexatious.”

-Thus, the Court held, while the Keipers could cut the offending roots themselves, they had no cause of action to compel the Yensers to do so.
+Thus, the Court held that while the Keipers could cut the offending roots themselves, they had no cause of action to compel the Yensers to do so.
 “It is a principle well settled by many adjudicated cases, that an action does not lie for a reasonable use of one’s right, though it be to the injury of another.
 For the lawful use of his own property, a party is not answerable in damages, unless on proof of negligence…”

 – Tom Root